elpritchos/omadora/README.md

 ## Installation

-Install a minimal base OS install of Fedora using the [Everything Network Installer](https://alt.fedoraproject.org/).
+Install the Fedora Custom Operating System base install using the [Everything Network Installer](https://alt.fedoraproject.org/).
 Similar to Omarchy, it is recommended to use drive encryption, disable root, and add a privileged user.

 Install git (`sudo dnf install -y git`) and clone this repo to the `~/.local/share/omadora` directory.